Chapter 10 Combining rasters and vector layers

 10.5 Distance to nearest point

-Another example of a spatial operator involving a raster and a vector layer is the calculation of a raster of distances to nearest point.
+Another example of a spatial operator involving a raster and a vector layer is the calculation of a raster of distances to the nearest point.
 For example, we may be interested in mapping the distances to the nearest meteorological stations in Israel, to evaluate where coverage is too sparse and reliable meteorological data are missing.

 We are already familiar with the st_distance function for calculating distances (Section 8.3.2.3).
 However, st_distance expects two vector layers as input, not a vector layer and a raster.
 Therefore, to calculate a raster of distances from nearest point, we first need to convert the “template” raster to a point layer (Section 10.4).
 In this example, our template for the distances raster, hereby named grid, is the \(926\times926\) \(m^2\) raster r_avg (though we could use any other raster template).
 The NDVI attribute is discarded, since it is irrelevant for the distance calculation: